-For almost three decades we have asked employees to describe their best and worst bosses to help determine what sets a great manager apart from the pack.
+For almost three decades we have asked employees to describe their best and worst bosses to help determine what sets a great manager apart from the pack and the associated key Manager Roles to Master.
 Based upon the data, we believe that the most effective managers excel at the hundreds of daily interactions and decisions that get the best out of their people in a way that makes sense to both the company and the people.

 The best managers uncover what is truly unique about each person on their team and then do a masterful job across varied situations of balancing the sometimes-conflicting needs of customers, employees, leaders, shareholders, partners, and regulators.
 In short, the best managers create the right environment — the strategy and the culture — to set their team up for success.